 Easy [Malted] Whipped Cream with Bashed Malt Balls

 - Line the bottom a 15x10x1 baking or jelly roll pan with parchment paper rectangle cut 1/2 inch smaller than the pan (14×9).

 - Grease the exposed edges of the pan.

 - Sift the cake flour, cocoa powder, malted milk powder, baking powder, and baking soda into a bowl.

 - In a mixer, beat the 4 eggs yolks until thick and yellow.

 - Add the 1/4 cup sugar and beat on high until dissolved.

-- Transfer to a bowl and set the mixture aside in the refrigerator.
+- Transfer to a bowl and set the mixture aside.

-- In your clean, cool mixing bowl, using a clean, cool whisk, beat the egg whites on medium until soft peaks form.
+- In your clean mixing bowl beat the egg whites on medium until soft peaks form.

 - By the tablespoon, add the 1/2 cup sugar and beat until stiff peaks form.